rometaidla/ai-blog/_posts/2020-06-14-lane-following.md

 other cars and sides of the road:
 > youtube: https://youtu.be/hlQyDc7xGMc

+## Conclusions

+### Further improvements
+- Use more complex model
+- Use PilotNet with bigger input size
+- Do data augmentation

-## Learnings
+### Learnings
 - Most effort will go preparing data pipeline and not tuning model itself
 - Gradient based visualisation can provide insights into how model works

-## Conclusions

 ## References